mstormi/storm.house/docs/openhabian.md

 Let's put this first: our current recommendation is to get a RPi model 4 or 5 with 2 or 4 GB of RAM, whatever you can get hold of for a good price, plus an "Endurance" SD card.
 If you want to be on the safe side, order the official 3A power supply, else any old mobile charger will usually do.
 Cards labelled "Endurance" can handle more write cycles and will be more enduring under openHAB\'s use conditions.
 Also prepare to make use of the [SD mirroring feature](openhabian.md#sd-mirroring), get a 2nd SD card right away, same model or at least the size of your internal one, plus a USB card reader.
+Let's put this first: our current recommendation is to get a RPi 4 with 2 or (better) 4 GB of RAM, a 3A power supply and an "Endurance" SD card.
+Cards named "Endurance" can handle more write cycles and will be more enduring under openHAB\'s use conditions.
+Prepare to make use of the [SD mirroring feature](openhabian.md#sd-mirroring), get a 2nd SD card right away, same model or at least the size of your internal one, plus a USB card reader.

 ### Hardware support
 As of openHABian version 1.6 and later, all Raspberry Pi models are supported as hardware.